1984vc/website/content-src/notion/docs/founders-handbook/minimizing-founder-dillution.md

 - Focus on your company's strengths and growth potential rather than other offers
 - Use phrases like "we're seeing strong interest" or "we're in late-stage discussions with several firms"

 Remember, the goal is to generate genuine interest, not to simply shop around an existing offer.
-Be transparent about your process while maintaining discretion about specific details particularly who the other player are.
+Be transparent about your process while maintaining discretion about specific details particularly who the other players are.

 ## 2. Negotiate Down the lead's Ownership